Spot price

 Project Context

-The app combines register-less market and network history from Blockchain.com Charts with fee and retarget context from mempool.space.
+The app combines live market readings from public price endpoints with long-run Bitcoin history from Blockchain.com Charts and network context from mempool.space.
 Responses are normalized on the server and cached briefly to reduce API churn.

 Snapshot generated